snoor10/responsible_ml_GWU/README.md

 #### Quantitative analysis

-* **Model selection:** Our criteria is AUC and the higher AUC means the better model.
-Based on the following value, we choose EBM model as the best model.
+* **Model selection:** Our criteria for determining the best model is based on AUC.
+The higher AUC means the better model.
+Hence, we have chosen EBM as the best model based on the AUC of other models.
   | Model | AUC    |
   | ----- | ------ |
   | GLM   |.7538  |